 The Church of the Epiphany South Haven

 Nestled near the center of South Haven, the Church of the Epiphany is a vibrant community of believers that live out daily the sign at the church’s entrance: “Whoever you are, and wherever you find yourself on the journey of life and faith, you are welcome here!”
-These are not just words for us; they are a spiritual practice.
+These are not just words for us; they are a core value and a spiritual practice.

-Our liturgical style and practice are traditional, but not formal.
-Our Sunday liturgy is well planned and inclusive with participation by the laity as readers, lectors, ushers, LEMs, and intercessors; on occasion, a layperson offers a homily.
+Our worship is well-planned and inclusive.
+It utilizes both traditional and cutting-edge options.
+In the weekly Sunday Eucharist, the laity participate as readers, lectors, ushers, LEMs, and intercessors; on occasion, a layperson offers a homily.
 Sunday worship refreshes us spiritually.
-Afterward, we join each other for brunch (pre-pandemic) that many in the congregation take turns preparing, sharing with each other and our guests.
+Afterward, we join each other for brunch that many in the congregation take turns preparing, sharing with each other and our guests.

-With the pandemic, we sadly closed our doors to services in the sanctuary in 2020 and chapel as well as any use of the church building on March 12.
-We met several times via Zoom in the late spring until we were permitted in July to joyfully resume meeting in person for Morning Prayer in Epiphany’s parking lot.
-Now we are back in the sanctuary, socially distanced and masked for Sunday service.
-We take turns leading the service, giving a homily, and selecting and playing recorded music.
-At first with lawn chairs and masks in hand, now in the familiar comfort of the nave, we gather to share this time with each other to strengthen our strong community connection.
+After the initially tight pandemic restrictions, we joyfully resumed meeting in person, first for Morning Prayer in Epiphany’s parking lot and then in the sanctuary.
+Before we gratefully received our interim Rector, we took turns leading the service, giving a homily, and selecting and playing recorded music.
+At first with lawn chairs and masks in hand, finally in the familiar comfort of the nave, we gathered to share time with each other while maintaining and strengthening our strong community connection.

-During the pandemic, we have had to be creative to maintain our programs long held to be supportive of emotional and spiritual health.
-Daily yoga classes and our Meditation/Centering Prayer group have been connected online, more recently resuming some indoor times.
-Our weekly Ecumenical Healing Service and our community -open Searching Spirits book group have met in Epiphany’s Memorial Garden, now socially distanced indoors.
-Our Pastoral Care Team has remained connected through projects like mask-making; through our pandemic buddy system, they listen for our needs and that of the greater community.
+During the pandemic and without a rector, we were creative with ways to maintain our programs, long held to be supportive of emotional and spiritual health.
+Now, daily yoga classes and our Meditation/Centering Prayer group are back to old schedules.
+Our weekly Ecumenical Healing Service and Searching Spirits book group maintained their community availability through tough times by meeting outside in the Memorial Garden.
+Now they are back to regular schedules indoors.
+Our Pastoral Care Team, which connected for a time through projects like mask-making and our pandemic buddy system, continues to listen for our needs and that of the greater community.

 For some time now, Epiphany has been involved in activities that have become great social concerns for the church in general.
 We connect with South Haven’s African American community through Ward One Community Action Committee, fundraising for scholarships for young people of color, and helping with a community picnic.
-We host a community-wide Refugee Task Force that provides school supplies and fun days for refugee children.
-We have also hosted Know Your Rights talks for our immigrant neighbors and LGBTQ support meetings.
+We have hosted the Refugee Task Force and sponsored Know Your Rights talks for our immigrant neighbors and LGBTQ support meetings.